Cellulase: Types and action

-Avicelase has almost exclusively exo-cellulase activity, since avicel is a highly micro-crystalline substrate.

 Within the above types there are also progressive (also known as processive) and nonprogressive types.
 Progressive cellulase will continue to interact with a single polysaccharide strand, nonprogressive cellulase will interact once then disengage and engage another polysaccharide strand.

 Cellulase action is considered to be synergistic as all three classes of cellulase can yield much more sugar than the addition of all three separately.
 Aside from ruminants, most animals (including humans) do not produce cellulase in their bodies and can only partially break down cellulose through fermentation, limiting their ability to use energy in fibrous plant material.

 Structure

 Most fungal cellulases have a two-domain structure, with one catalytic domain and one cellulose binding domain, that are connected by a flexible linker.
 This structure is adapted for working on an insoluble substrate, and it allows the enzyme to diffuse two-dimensionally on a surface in a caterpillar-like fashion.
 However, there are also cellulases (mostly endoglucanases) that lack cellulose binding domains.